A Closed Queueing Maintenance Network with Two Batch Policies: A Virtual Closed Queueing Network

 \subsection{The routing matrix}

-The routing probabilities of the closed queueing network may be complicated, and they depend on the states of each node via considering the bikes' failure, removing, repair, redistribution and reuse processes under two batch policies.
-Also, the routing probabilities for the three classes of nodes are depicted in Figure 6.
+The routing probabilities of the closed queueing network are complicated since they depend on the states of each node by considering the items' failure, removal, repair, redistribution, and reuse processes under two batch policies.
+Figure 5 depicts the routing probabilities for the three classes of nodes.

-For the three classes of nodes, we write the routing matrix as $P=\left( f_{i,j}\right) $, where $f_{i,j}$\ is given by
+For the three classes of nodes, we write the routing matrix as $P=\left( f_{i,j}\right) $, where $f_{i,j}$ is given by

 where

 for $1\leq i\leq N$

 and for $1\leq i\leq N,$ $j\in \Theta _{i}$,